Cold War in Asia: United States

 Historians have started detailed coverage of the American interest in Afghanistan, from trying to frustrate the Soviets in the 1980s to trying and failing to defeat the Taliban, 2001–2021.

-President Eisenhower's state visit to Afghanistan on December 9, 1959.
+Dwight D. Eisenhower's state visit to Afghanistan on December 9, 1959.

 Eisenhower declined Afghanistan's request for defense cooperation but extended an economic assistance program focused on the development of Afghanistan's physical infrastructure—roads, dams, and power plants.
 Later, American aid shifted from infrastructure projects to technical assistance programs to help develop the skills needed to build a modern economy.
 Contacts between the United States and Afghanistan increased during the 1950s to counter the attraction of communism.
 After Eisenhower made a state visit to Afghanistan in December 1959 Washington grew confident that Afghanistan was safe from ever becoming a Soviet satellite state.
 From the 1950s to 1979, U.S. foreign assistance provided Afghanistan with more than $500 million in loans, grants, and surplus agricultural commodities to develop transportation facilities, increase agricultural production, expand the educational system, stimulate industry, and improve government administration.
 In the 1960s Moscow was sensing that Washington was turning Afghanistan into a satellite state.
 In 1965, Afghanistan saw the establishment of a Communist party affiliated with Moscow, the People's Democratic Party of Afghanistan (PDPA).
 By the 1970s, numerous American teachers, engineers, doctors, scholars, diplomats, and explorers had traversed Afghanistan's rugged landscape where they lived and worked.
 The Peace Corps was active in Afghanistan between 1962 and 1979.
 Many other American programs were running in the country such as CARE, American Scouting overseas (Afghanistan Scout Association), USAID, and others.